 Honorable Mention, Green and Gray Cowl, Nicole Hall.

 The design challenge was to use Tunisian crochet to create an original crochet item.
 There were 9 entries.

 Special Treasures Show and Tell: Chapter members brought crocheted items that had special meaning to them, and shared the memories that the crochet held for them.

-Pam Oddi and Pia Thadani will show how to make a coaster using Intermeshing (Interlocking) crochet, a technique of working 2 layers of crocheted mesh together.
-You will use two contrasting colors to create a thick, reversible fabric with a geometric design.
+Pam Oddi and Pia Thadani shared how to make a coaster using Intermeshing (Interlocking) crochet, a technique of working 2 layers of crocheted mesh together.
+We used two contrasting colors to create a coaster with a Zig Zag geometric design.

 Mary Jo Burke will lead discussion about Hand Health, including exercises for our hands, and ergonomic crochet hooks and other tools.